 Sleeping with several pillows in order to elevate the head overnight will help to reduce swelling.
-Clean your face using a clean, damp flannel, cotton wool pads or baby wipe; avoid immersing your face in water.
+Clean your face using a clean, damp flannel, cotton wool pads or baby wipe; avoid immersing your face in water until the skin stitches have disappeared.